-Are you ready action?
+Are you ready to take action?
 Looking to plug into the movement?

 Find all of the information you need here to get the ball rolling and to get yourself, your crew, community, friends, or family involved!